The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Fair Information Projection

 \section{Fair Information Projection}

-Given a characterization of the set of fair graph models, according to a chosen fairness criterion, a simple approach for finding a fair graph model would be to first fit the chosen graph model to the empirical graph, and to subsequently replace it with its I-projection onto this set.

-After discussing some notation in Sec.~\ref{sec:notation}, we will investigate this set of fair graph models in Sec.~\ref{sec:fairness constraints} and argue that for common fairness metrics, the set of fair graph models is a linear set.
-The I-projection on such sets, discussed in Sec.~\ref{sec:info_proj}, is well-studied and easy to compute in practice.
+After discussing some notation in Sec.~\ref{sec:notation}, we characterize the set of fair graph models in Sec.~\ref{sec:fairness constraints}.
+In Sec.~\ref{sec:info_proj}, we will leverage this characterization to discuss the \textit{I-projection} onto the set of fair graph models, i.e. the distribution belonging to the set with the smallest KL-divergence to a reference distribution.